 The Central Asia-Caucasus Institute at AFPC held a book launch for their most recent work: The Long Game on the Silk Road, by S. Frederick Starr and Svante E. Cornell.

 Drawing on CACI's twenty years of interaction with the region, the book takes stock of both American and European policies toward Central Asia and the Caucasus.
 It acknowledges the many achievements, but argues that Western policies suffer from serious and unacknowledged conceptual and structural flaws.
 The authors propose concrete ways to address these issues and render U.S. and European policies more effective.

-Fred Starr, Chairman, Central Asia-Caucasus Institute
+Speaker: Fred Starr, Chairman, Central Asia-Caucasus Institute

 Svante Cornell, Director, Central Asia-Caucasus Institute

 Where: The Middle East Institute, 1319 18th St. NW, Washington, DC 20036

 TRANSIT FORUM with the Embassies of Azerbaijan, Georgia, Kazakhstan, and Turkey